TravelSizedLions/kleptool-package-manager/README.md

 - Recovering from expired or missing cached dependencies
 - Extracting and normalizing disjointed project structures, and how such structures affect the implementation of the Neural A*-SMT resolver

-Then, we'll consider how these aspects affect the formulation and initialization of the Neural A*-SMT distance and heuristic functions.
+We'll then use these considerations and others to formulate Neural A*-SMT distance and heuristic functions.

 ### Motivation

-If you're writing
+If you're writing...

 - A python tool
 - A web or mobile application
 - A .NET or Rust application
 - Or something an unironic PHP-enjoyer would want to write in PHP

-You've already got a package ecosystem for that.
+...then you've already got a package ecosystem for that.
 Why would you ever use or need a package management system that isn't tailored to your language of choice?

-Well…what if you're writing a tool in multiple languages?
+Well, what if you're writing a tool in multiple languages?
 What if one or more of those languages have a small following and don't have a dedicated package manager or a community big enough or experienced enough to build one?

-An experienced Java developer might retort, mentioning that language agnostic dependency management tools like Gradle and Maven make it possible to manage dependencies and run scripts for language contexts other than the Java landscape they were born in.
+An experienced developer might retort, mentioning that language agnostic dependency management tools like Gradle and Maven make it possible to manage dependencies and run scripts for language contexts other than the Java landscape they were born in.
+In their minds such tools already exist.

-Well, what if your dependencies are build tools and design tools with release versions numbered by year, or that have a GUI component?
+Well, what if one's dependencies include build tools and design tools with release versions numbered by year, or that have a GUI component?
 Or what if they're just some github repo a community member dumped on Reddit at some point with no official release version?
 What if you don't really have much choice if you want or need to write your software in that limited environment?
-What if the target versions you have to work with are such comforting values as `v0.0.1-alpha`, `>= sufjw0n9273lklksjf72kdfjsy8`, `feature-x-branch-do-not-merge`, or my personal favorite, `latest`.
+And what if the target versions you have to work with are such comforting values as `v0.0.1-alpha`, `>= sufjw0n9273lklksjf72kdfjsy8`, `feature-x-branch-do-not-merge`, or my personal favorite, `latest`.

 If you've run into this, then you've probably done hobby development at some point in your life.

-You use languages and tools with small, scrappy, dedicated communities that don't have the time or the energy to build CI-CD for their projects, and certainly don't have the capacity to write their own packaging toolset.
+You use languages and tools with small, scrappy, dedicated communities that may not have the time or the energy to build proper CI/CD for their projects, and certainly don't have the capacity to write their own packaging toolset.

 Personally, I know this pain from wanting to develop games.
 Most game engines come with either limited (and proprietary) dependency management or basically none at all.